 - Infections caught abroad.

-- If your child has severe symptoms, or if you feel that their condition is getting worse.
+- If your child has severe symptoms, or if you feel that their condition is becoming worse.

 - If your child's symptoms are not settling - for example, vomiting for more than 1-2 days, or diarrhoea that does not start to settle after 5-7 days.